natcap/invest.users-guide/source/aesthetic_quality.rst

 ^^^^^^^^^^^^^
 + Output\\vshed_qual

-  + This raster layer contains a field that classifies (based on either quartiles or natural breaks) the visual quality within the AOI.
+  + This raster layer contains a field that classifies based on quartiles the visual quality within the AOI.
 The visual quality classes include:  unaffected (no visual impact), high (low visual impact), medium (moderate visual impact), low (high visual impact), and very low (very high visual impact).

   + Additionally, the range of sites visible for each visual quality class is specified in this output’s attribute table.